iip-ecosphere/platform/platform/support/support.iip-aas/README.md

-# Plattform functions on top of the AAS Component in the Support Layer of the IIP-Ecosphere platform
+# Plattform functions on top of the AAS Component in the Support Layer of the oktoflow platform

-Specific IIP-Ecosphere support function realized on top of the Asset Administration Shell (AAS) abstraction:
+Specific oktoflow support function realized on top of the Asset Administration Shell (AAS) abstraction:
 * Constructing an AAS from different components via JSL
 * Generic AAS client classes for conveniently using AAS from Java
 * Network manager AAS sub-model and client